zephraph/notes/_/Adding IDs to Obsidian.md

 ## ID generation

-I learned about [[ULIDs]] recently which is an ID format that's shorter than UUIDs and also encodes a notion of time into the ID generation so that the actual IDs themselves are lexically sortable.
+I learned about [[ULID|ULIDs]] recently which is an ID format that's shorter than UUIDs and also encodes a notion of time into the ID generation so that the actual IDs themselves are lexically sortable.
 That's an incredibly useful if you're wanting a chronological listing of posts only using their IDs.

 There's a monotonic version of the ULID generation algorithm which essentially means that if multiple IDs are generated for the same span of time, they'll be separated by a counter.
 Here's an example from [their site](https://github.com/ulid/javascript#monotonic-ulids):